huijing/slides/moz-roadshow-2017/README.md

 And 12 columns, almost always 12 columns.
 12 is a magical number, it can be divided by 2, 3, 4 and 6.
 Great for responsive web design.
 So many ways we can rearrange the boxes on our page.
 Sometimes I wonder if the Sesame Street producers were the original web designers, because we also have this.

 Rectangles stacked in different configurations, big rectangles, little rectangles, all the rectangles.
 Nah, I'm just messing with you.
-There's absolutely nothing wrong with rectangles.
+Rectangles are great.
 The web is mostly rectangles because for the longest time that's all we could have without resorting to extreme measures of hackish-ness.

 When we encounter something completely new, like the web, we always try to reconcile it with something we're already familiar with.
 In this case, the closest thing we had to the web was print.
 We even used similar terminology, calling them web pages.
 And yes, there are many similarities, but it's not like the difference between a brown pony and a white pony...It's more like between a pony and a unicorn.
 With wings.